NC State Extension Publications

 • Marginal chlorosis and necrosis caused by salt injury.

-• Triazine herbicides may cause similar marginal chlorosis.
+• Triazine herbicides may cause similar marginal chlorosis and necrosis.

 • General plant decline due to root damage caused by voles, root rot, severe nutritional deficiency (especially magnesium deficiency).